 Located approximately 950 kilometers from Ouagadougou, the Port of Tema is one of West Africa’s most modern and efficient container terminals.

-Its advantages include advanced infrastructure, streamlined customs, and a reputation for reliability.
-The transport corridor from Tema to Ouagadougou is well-established and benefits from Ghana’s relative political stability and well-maintained primary road network.
+Key advantages include its advanced infrastructure, streamlined customs, and a reputation for reliability.
+The transport corridor from Tema to Ouagadougou is well-established, benefiting from Ghana’s relative political stability and well-maintained primary road network.

 However, the longer distance can translate to higher inland freight costs compared to closer alternatives.
 Port handling charges may also be higher, reflecting the premium infrastructure.

-This port is optimal for investors who prioritize predictability and risk mitigation.
+This port is an excellent choice for investors who prioritize predictability and risk mitigation.
 For high-value, sensitive equipment, the reliability of the Tema corridor often justifies the additional cost.

 Port of Lomé, Togo